notqaltx/Nowadays-Bot/README.md

-# LetsBeSocial.Bot
+# Nowadays-Bot
-LetsBeSocial.
-Discord Bot with awesome moderation.
+Nowadays.
+Discord Bot with awesome verification.
-Created only for the Official LBS Server.
+Created only for the Official Nowadays Studios Server.